aws-samples/aws-fedlearn-examples/README.md

-# This code repo is intended for evaluation and demo.
+# This code repo is intended for evaluation and demos.
 # Reinventing Federated Learning Operations on AWS
 ## AWS reference architecture
 ![Build federated learning on AWS](images/awsarchitecture.PNG)